JereKuusela/valheim-dev/publish/README.md

 - Disable parameter warnings (default `false`, key: `disable_warnings`): Removes warning texts from some command parameter descriptions.
 - Improved auto complete (default `true`, key: `improved_autocomplete`): Enables parameter info or options for every parameter.
 - Multiple commands per line (default `true`, key: `multiple_commands`): Enables multiple commands per line (when separate by `;`).
+- Root users (default ` `): Steam IDs separated by , that can execute blacklisted commands.
+Can't be set with `dev_config` command.
 - Substitution system (default `true`, key: `substitution`): Enables parameter substitution (with `$`).
 - Server side commands (default `randomevent,stopevent,genloc,sleep,skiptime`, key: `server_commands`): Names of commands that should be automatically executed on the server. `event` command is not included because it has a custom server-side support.